The internet and mobile devices have radically changed how we consume content. Content needs to be fresh, simple and actionable.

 10. Use photos

 Photos are increasingly important in 2019.
 Google is now showing more images in web search results.
-Image optimization and SEO aside, using photos breaks up content and makes reading easier.
+Image optimisation and SEO aside, using photos breaks up content and makes reading easier.
 When used correctly photos also help personalise your message.

 As you can see, it’s time to “throw out” the writing advice you probably learned in school.
 Longer, more complicated pieces are not “better,” at least not when you are writing for the internet.